Akha people: Economy

 Although primarily subsistence farmers, the Akha have long been involved in cash cropping and trade.
 In the last century, cotton and opium poppies were the principal cash crops.
 More recent cash crops are chilies, soybeans, cabbages, and tomatoes.
 One or more families in a village may operate a small shop in their home selling items such as items as cigarettes and kerosene.
 Itinerant traders, either lowlanders or hill-dwelling Yunnan Chinese, come to buy livestock or cash crops, or to sell blankets and other goods.

-Increasingly, the Akha find themselves, whether solicited or not, in the business of tourism, specifically ecotourism.
-Tourists pay a fee to Akha villages to be allowed to witness and participate in "everyday" Akha life, although much of what they see is often staged.
-The villagers dress up in their elaborate costumes and charge tourists to take photos with them.
-In addition to opening the village for visiting tourists, the Akha also sell their handicrafts, including hand woven baskets and even replicas of their traditional costumes.

 Contemporary issues

 Being an ethnic minority with little easily accessible legal recourse, Akha everywhere have long been subject to rights abuses.

-Perhaps the most important issue facing the Akha pertains to their land.
-The Akha relationship to land is vitally connected to the continuation of the Akha culture, but they rarely have "official" or state-sanctioned land rights or claims to their land as land rights are considered traditional.
+Perhaps the most important issue facing the Akha pertains to land.
+The Akha relationship to land is vitally connected to the continuation of the Akha culture, However, as they are not native to the region but are recent migrants that have settled on lands, they rarely have "official" or state-sanctioned land rights or claims to the land they occupy, as land rights are considered traditional.
 These conceptions of land are at odds with those held by the nation states whose land the Akha now occupy.
 Most Akha are not full-fledged citizens of the country they inhabit and are thus not allowed to legally purchase land, although most Akha villagers are too poor to even consider purchasing land.

 It has been reported by rights groups that several land seizures of Akha land have been undertaken in the name of the Queen of Thailand.
 Originally a semi-nomadic people, the Akha are often relocated by the presiding national government to permanent villages, after which the government allegedly sells to logging companies and other private corporations access to lands formerly occupied by the Akha.
 The land onto which the Akha are displaced is almost always less fertile than their previous plots.
 On their new lands, the Akha can rarely produce enough food to sustain themselves and are often forced to leave and seek employment outside the villages, thus disrupting their traditional culture and economy.